davidrihtarsic/Experiental_Learning_of_Robotics/Learning_Activities/pdf/Experiential_Learning_of_Robotics.md

   + How can we determine the voltage on the resistor (describe 2 possibilities)?
 4. What voltage is present on the LED?

 ---
+grand_parent: Basic Robotics
-parent: Book
+parent: ARDUINO PLATFORM
 title: Arduino IDE
-nav_order: 3
+nav_order: 4
-has_children: true
 ---

   Arduino IDE